albertintech/apai/docs/congress/cmf/fema/voting-methods-technical-explainer.md

 **District magnitude.** The number of seats elected from a single district.
 A single-member district has a magnitude of 1.
 Under the Act, multi-member House districts have a magnitude between 3 and 7.

-**Electoral Science Office (ESO).** A permanent federal agency created by the Act to maintain, evaluate, and refine the technical details of the voting methods.
+**Electoral Science Office (ESO).** A permanent federal agency created by the Act to maintain, evaluate, and refine the technical details of the voting methods, and to certify, evaluate, and maintain the algorithmically neutral districting algorithm used to draw congressional district boundaries.
 The ESO operates within a three-tier graduated protection framework: statutory principles require an Act of Congress to change, protected design elements require affirmative Congressional approval, and adjustable technical parameters can be refined by the ESO through a structured public process with Congressional oversight.

 **Finalist.** In STAR voting, one of the two candidates who received the highest total scores and advance to the automatic runoff.